 “However, it’s not uncommon that the PVC’s can disrupt your quality of life and something needs to be done.
 We have also used calcium channel blockers or anti-arrhythmic drugs for those times.
 If these don’t work and you’re still having issues, there is a relatively simple ablation procedure where we go into the heart and zap them.

 “Okay, thanks for the free consult, Dr. Cardiologist Man.
 Now I’m good, right?”
 Nope.
 Please make sure your doc is aware, because it’s not always PVCs/PACs and they will want to know about them.

 “What does exercise do for PVC’s?
 Thought you’d never ask.
 Exercise lowers stress and anxiety levels and indirectly lowers your PVC’s.
 It also allows for better sleep and decreased cravings for cigarettes.”

 Q: Have you experienced heart palpitations?
 What did they turn out to be?

 NOTE FROM CAROLYN: This post was originally published here on Heart Sisters in January of 2013.
-Because I’m starting a new writing project – details soon! – I find myself temporarily with fewer hours in the day when I’m able to write new blog articles here.
-I’m hoping that running some updated favourites of mine from the archives of over 600 Heart Sisters posts will keep you informed, inspired and involved each week for a while.
+Because I’m working on a new book (“A Woman’s Guide to Living With Heart Disease”, Johns Hopkins University Press, November 2017), I find myself temporarily with fewer hours in the day when I’m able to write new blog articles here.
+I’m hoping that running some updated favourites of mine from the archives of almost 700 Heart Sisters posts will keep you informed, inspired and involved each week for a while.
 And although I’m not able to write new blog posts for the time being, I do love reading your comments – so please feel free to leave a response here.
 Meanwhile, thank you for your amazing support!